Arturkorol/AlistaBot/README.md

 - Rules are loaded from `bot_alista/data/rules/russia_auto_import_rules_2025_formulas.csv` (UTF-8-SIG).
 If the file is missing, minimal fallback rules are used.
 - Individuals (personal): STP unified duty from CSV; VAT and excise are embedded.
 - Companies (commercial): duty = max(ad valorem, min €/cc) or specific €/cc, plus excise (rub/hp) and VAT 20%.
 - Clearance fee ladder updated for 2025 bands.
+Use `tariff_engine.calc_clearance_fee_rub` to obtain the customs clearance fee instead of a fixed constant.
 - Utilization fee uses factual age from production year; for FL duty bucket, the user selects ≤3 or >3 years.